From Teenager To Teenager, A Word Of Advice

-It’s important to remember is that no matter how lonely you feel, you are never alone.
+It’s important to remember that no matter how lonely you feel, you are never alone.
 Find a friend who will walk alongside you through all of your failures and mistakes, a friend that holds you accountable for your next step when you fall short of greatness.
-Have a friend who will keep all of your secrets, hug you while you cry, and holds your hand through it all.
+Have a friend who will keep all of your secrets, hug you while you cry, and hold your hand through it all.
 Someone out there is willing to listen to you and show you that hope is around the corner.
 Whether they are a professional, a friend, or just someone you encounter at a coffee shop, someone is willing and ready to listen.

 What happens when you fall through cracks, and the people who were supposed to support you fell through the cracks themselves?
 As a teenager, it’s almost impossible to see the bridge over these troubled waters.
 This bridge leads to hundreds of paths, paths to success and paths to failure.
 Remember, it is always easier to fall than it is to climb back up.
-It’s easier to fall into the curse of addition.
+It’s easier to fall into the curse of addiction.
 With addiction, all we feel is anger, hate, frustration, and shame.
 This is the teenage definition of love and what it means to be loved.
-As love grows through these relationships, so does the anger, hate, frustration and shame.
-These feelings eventually become reality until the addiction becomes so strong that it is all consuming.
+As love grows through these relationships, so does the anger, hate, frustration, and shame.
+These feelings eventually become reality until the addiction becomes so strong that it is all-consuming.
 Despite all of this, there is always hope somewhere inside.

 Any behavior you have learned, whether it is violence or substance abuse, you learned somewhere.
 This behavior has become normal and comfortable for you.
 Chances are, if you’re reading this, the damage has been done or close to it.
 Take a moment to think about your home life; was there arguing, fighting, and violence?
 Did your parents drink just a little too much wine at every dinner?
 Did they come home stumbling and slurring their words, causing fights and violence?
 You are not alone; you have learned this behavior from someone.
 You’re not alone in your thoughts, your desire to be high or drunk, or your desire to hurt yourself.
 Don’t be afraid to talk about it.
 Be strong enough to reach out to someone before you hurt yourself.